UCLComputerScience/comp0035_CI/README.md

-# Calculator
+# COMP0035_CI
-Basic calculator repository used to demonstrate CI principles
+Basic calculator class and unit test used to demonstrate CI principles using CircleCI